Bayesian Functional Generalized Additive Models with Sparsely Observed Covariates: Abstract

 \section{Abstract}

-The functional generalized additive model (FGAM) was recently proposed in \citet{McLean2012functional} as a more flexible alternative to the common functional linear model (FLM) for regressing a scalar on functional covariates.
-In this paper, we develop a Bayesian version of FGAM for the case of Gaussian errors with identity link function.
-Our approach allows the functional covariates to be sparsely observed and measured with error, whereas the estimation procedure of \citet{McLean2012functional} required that they be noiselessly observed on a regular grid.
+\linelabel{editor:4b}We propose semiparametric Bayesian methods for scalar-on-function regression involving sparse longitudinal data.
+Our work extends the functional generalized additive model (FGAM) of \textcite{McLean2012functional}, a recently proposed model offering greater flexibility than the common functional linear model (FLM).
+The algorithms we develop allow for the functional covariates to be sparsely observed and measured with error, whereas the estimation procedure of \textcite{McLean2012functional} required that they be noiselessly observed on a regular grid.
+The Bayesian approaches we present estimate the functional predictors simultaneously with all other model parameters, and hence automatically account for variability in the estimated predictors, which is not possible with current frequentist approaches in the literature.
 We consider both Monte Carlo and variational Bayes methods for fitting the FGAM with sparsely observed covariates.
 Due to the complicated form of the model posterior distribution and full conditional distributions, standard Monte Carlo and variational Bayes algorithms cannot be used.
 The strategies we use to handle the updating of parameters without closed-form full conditionals should be of independent interest to applied Bayesian statisticians working with nonconjugate models.
 Our numerical studies demonstrate the benefits of our algorithms over a two-step approach of first recovering the complete trajectories using standard techniques and then fitting a functional regression model.
-In a real data analysis, our methods are applied to forecasting closing price for items up for auction on the online auction website eBay.
+Our methods are applied to forecasting closing price for items up for auction on the online auction website eBay.

-{\bf Keywords}: auction data, functional data analysis, functional regression, linear mixed models, measurement error, MCMC, penalized splines, variational inference \baselineskip=18pt
+\textbf{Keywords}: auction data, functional data analysis, functional regression, linear mixed models, measurement error, MCMC, penalized splines, variational inference \baselineskip=18pt